vpominchuk/wmetrics/README.md

 To install `wmetrics`, you need to have Go installed on your system.
 Then, run the following command:

+## Pre-built Binaries
+You can download pre-built binaries for Linux, macOS, and Windows from the [Releases](/releases) page.

 ```bash
 git clone https://github.com/vpominchuk/wmetrics
 cd wmetrics